Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 note the following:

--   This blueprint provides a baseline to help customers use Microsoft Azure in a HITRUST, and HIPAA
+-   This blueprint provides a baseline to help customers use Microsoft Azure in a HITRUST, and HIPAA format

 -   Although the blueprint is designed to be aligned with HIPAA and HITRUST (through the Common Security Framework -- CSF), it should not be considered compliant until certified by an